 Unable to forget the work (and the woman) that moved him in such a profound way, Stieglitz arranged for O’Keeffe to come to New York to paint.
 A professional, and then later, a personal relationship developed.
 Already married to Emmeline Obermeyer, Stieglitz fell hard for O’Keefe, 23-years his junior—the muse he’d always longed for.
 While his wife was away, Stieglitz started photographing O’Keeffe at his family’s New York apartment.
 Emmeline feared an affair between the two, and demanded Stieglitz terminate his relationship with O’Keeffe.
 In turn, Stieglitz secured an apartment and he and O’Keefe moved in together.
 It took 7 years for Stieglitz to obtain a divorce, but finally, he and O’Keefe married in 1924.

 In New York, Georgia became influenced by the movement of Precisionism and began to create the floral paintings that catapulted her to fame.
-During her lifetime, O’Keeffe made over 200 large scale depictions of flowers such as Oriental Poppies and later, her famed Jimson Weed that sold in 2014 for over $44,000.
+During her lifetime, O’Keeffe made over 200 large scale depictions of flowers such as Oriental Poppies and later, her famed Jimson Weed.

 In 1925, O’Keeffe buried herself in this new found precisionist style and began painting a series depicting the New York skyline and the skyscrapers that formed the urban city’s landscape.